Basic functions

 The function call range(200)

-returns a bag of numbers.
-Here the sine
+returns a set of numbers.
+A function

-function is applied one each element in the set of all integers from 1
+example, where the sine function is applied one each element in the set

 Applying other functions, such as sin(x)